Brucbbro/NFTheGathering/README.md

 ```

-which could have probably been moved to an `NFTOwnerInfo`, especially if the component kept growing.
+which could have probably been moved to something along the lines of `NFTOwnerInfo.tsx`, especially if the component kept growing.